graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_MAX_IPFS_CACHE_FILE_SIZE`: maximum size of files that are cached in the `ipfs.cat` cache (defaults to 1MiB)
 - `GRAPH_ENTITY_CACHE_SIZE`: Size of the entity cache, in kilobytes.
 Defaults to 10000 which is 10MB.
+- `GRAPH_QUERY_CACHE_BLOCKS`: How many recent blocks per network should be kept in the query cache.
+This should be kept small since the lookup time and the cache memory usage are proportional to this value.
+Set to 0 to disable the cache.
+   Defaults to 1.
+- `GRAPH_QUERY_CACHE_MAX_MEM`: Maximum total memory to be used by the query cache.
+   The default is plenty for most loads, particularly if `GRAPH_QUERY_CACHE_BLOCKS` is kept small.
+   Defaults to 1GB.

 ## GraphQL